Robotino04/FleetLang/README.md

 ## TODOs
 - if expressions
 - allow single manual newlines.
 Maybe add newline eaters after {\n and before \n} and print trivia newlines as long as they are inside a statement
-- find a better way to store CompileStatus
 - add quick fix system for e.g. non-block as if body
 - notes for removable parens
 - run analysis even on errored parse